Whaling in Russia: The process of whaling

 Killed whales were recorded on what were known as "whale passports" documenting the type of whale, length, gender, and date on which it was killed.
 All whales were listed this way, and the reports were kept hidden in secret vaults by KGB agents, after which the tally of the actual catch was falsified to ensure that it "complied" with IWC regulations.
 When a factory fleet visited a foreign port, all seamen who left the ship had to be accompanied by a KGB agent or other high-ranking Communist Party member to ensure they could not defect or leak the illegal whaling information to people in the foreign country.
 The role of scientists on factory fleets was largely to study whales and their lifestyles through dissection of killed animals, examination of stomach contents, or studying of pregnant females and their nearly developed fetuses.
 The role of scientists with regards to sustainability was tolerated superficially only because "everyone else had science, so we should too."

-Despite the constant attempts to market whale products for human food, this never really took off and the main uses of whales in the Soviet economy was largely relegated to using sperm oil for heat-resistant lubricants and whale meat for animal food.
-Oil was initially the preferred product from baleen whales, with meat only being utilized after 1952.
+Despite the constant attempts to market whale products for human food, it never took off and the main uses of whales in the Soviet economy would be using sperm oil for heat-resistant lubricants and whale meat for animal food.
+Oil was initially the preferred product from baleen whales, with meat only being used after 1952.
 However, as many whales were rotten by the time they reached the factory ship after being caught from great distances, they were simply discarded after the blubber was cut away.
 Additionally, since whaling was a satellite of the fishing industry and therefore was based upon gross output like the fish industry was, any whale products that were not necessary for the plan target were still obtained in killed animals, but were simply discarded without ever being used, adding to the wastefulness of Soviet whaling.

 The Communist Party of the Soviet Union is considered to be behind many of the advances of Soviet whaling and in some cases laid the groundwork for it.
-Commentators have also indicated that the obsession with being bigger and better than all the capitalist whaling countries (this was clarified by the building of the almost 50,000 ton Rossiya and Ukraina factory ships, the largest ever built) and the constant rhetoric to their own seamen that since all capitalist whaling nations were whaling illegally (which was true in cases like Japan) helped spur the killing of more whales by the USSR to ensure they were killed for the noble purpose of socialism rather than to benefit the capitalist elites of other countries.
-(Further discussion of this provided in source).
+Commentators have also indicated that the obsession with being bigger and better than Western whaling countries and the constant rhetoric to their own seamen that all capitalist nations were illegally whaling (as was true in Japan) helped spur the killing of more whales by the USSR to ensure they were killed by socialist rather than capitalist states.